GianlucaGuarini/EasyAnimationFrame/README.md

 # USAGE
-You must create an instance of the script setting the loop function, the element you would like to animate (this could be also null), and then the initial framerate
+You must create an instance of the script setting the loop function, the element you would like to animate (this could be also null), and then the initial framedelay ( it is the time expressed in ms that the script should wait each frame before triggering the loop function )

 <pre>
   var animator = new EAF(loop_Function, html_Element, initial_frame_delay);